morgothsvoidpointer/kcirttah/explanation.md

    * Goals scored by team (Actual goals)
    * Our own special tactical classification.
 More on this later.
 (T_C)

+# Testing match predictions against scaled historic ratings

+On the Hattrick match orders page there are two buttons.
+One copies the ratings to the clipboard and the other copies the lineup.
+I have implemented a clipboard listener clipboard_listener.py that, if running, will parse those into a table.
+(The code is a bit temperamental).

+Once the table of 'candidate lineups' is created, it is run through the predictor.
+Each candidate lineup is compared to the scaled historic ratings for each pair of attitudes (PIC or PIN) for the two teams.

+Then we can group those results by tactic and use them to educate our choice of tactics.

+I have used this for the last 2 years, however it is clear that the approach has serious shortcomings.

+* We have no way to 'reverse' the analysis and put ourselves in the opponent's shoes - how do we determine the optimal choices for them?
+* The grouping is too crude and the statistics produced are not useful.
+We end up manually working with the numbers from the last few matches as a better predictor of what to expect in the game.

+The following is an attempt to ameliorate these shortcomings.

 # Analysis of historical results

 Now that we have the past N performnances of two teams, nothing stops us from going ahead and putting them all pairwise into the prediction to calculate the W/L/D probabilities.
 We ignore friendlies and only consider competition games.